College football bowl game odds, 2025-26 CFP picks, predictions from proven model

 How to make college football picks for bowl season

-The model has also made the call on who wins and covers in every 2025-26 college football bowl game, and it's calling for five underdogs to outright win in bowl matchups of power conference teams.
+The model has also made the call on who wins and covers in every 2025-26 college football bowl game, and it's calling for multiple underdogs to win outright.
 You can only get every pick for every game at SportsLine, and for a limited time you can use promo code CHAMPIONSHIP to get your first month at SportsLine for $1.

 2025-26 college football bowl odds